 Have you recently changed your Wi-Fi setup by moving your router or connecting new equipment?
 Try reversing the changes one by one and keep an eye on your connection to see if it becomes more stable.

 If this doesn’t help, check your router’s wires to make sure they haven't been knocked out of place or become loose.
-You should also check your main phone socket to make sure your router is connected correctly.
+You should also check your main phone socket to make sure your router is set up correctly.

 We send important software updates to your router throughout the day and night.
 Switching your router off when you go to bed or when you're out means it can't receive our updates which can cause issues with your broadband.